 Who does’t like business referrals?
 For many small business owners, it’s their main source of revenue.
 So much so they’re convinced they don’t need a website.
-However, even if referrals or “word-of-mouth” marketing is your main staple for sales, it’s still in your best biz interest to have a website.
+However, even if referrals or “word-of-mouth” marketing are your main staple for sales or for new business acquisition, it’s still in your best business interest to have a website.

-There are a few reasons why this is so important.
+In today’s digital landscape, there are several easons why this is so important.
 So let’s explore a couple of these relevant factors…

 Potential customers may still want to learn a bit more before they contact you